eliminmax/eambfc/README.md

 ```
 Usage: eambfc [options] <program.bf> [<program2.bf> ...]

- -h        - display this help text
+ -h        - display this help text and exit.
+ -V        - print version information and exit.
  -q        - don't print compilation errors.
  -j        - print compilation errors in JSON-like format.
+             (assumes file names are UTF-8-encoded.)
- -k        - keep files that failed to compile for debugging
+ -k        - keep files that failed to compile (for debugging)
- -m        - Move ahead to the next file instead of quitting if a
+ -c        - continue to the next file instead of quitting if a
              file fails to compile
  -e ext    - (only provide once) use 'ext' as the extension for
              source files instead of '.bf'.